What was the Human Genome Project?

 -Insulin is made in E. coli

-A vaccine is made of a harmless variant of a harmful pathogen
+-A vaccine is made of a harmless variant of a harmful pathogen

 -Genetically modified organisms have acquired genes by artificial means